Losing Someone You Love – 10 Lessons for Overcoming Grief

 6. Find ways to release your energy

 I had absurd surges of energy flow through me during the first three months of grief.
-I would wake up in the morning in a terror or have flashbacks of my mom’s final breaths while trying to sleep.
+I had bad dreams and often woke up in a terror or had flashbacks of my mom’s final breaths while trying to sleep.
 I rotated between wanting to curl up in a ball and cry and wanting to throw everything around me into the wall.

 In these moments, I looked for productive ways to release that energy.
 I sprinted on the beach, surfed in thrashing waves, and swam laps until I could barely breathe.
 Getting out of my head and into my body with these intense physical activities helped me release the pain bubbling within and prevented it from consuming me.